KDE/mygnuhealth/doc/mygnuhealth.rst

 A call for Open Science
 =======================
 Science can not evolve if the information is kept in private hands.
-If we, as a society and as a scientific community want to find solutions for neurodegerative diseases, cancer, metabolic and genetic disorders, we need open science.
+If we, as a society and as a scientific community, want to find solutions for neuro-degenerative diseases, cancer, metabolic and genetic disorders, we need open science.

 GNU Health is the Libre Digital Health ecosystem [#gnuhealth]_.
 It has several